 The relational popup will only show contracts that are in the Trail or in Sage memory.
 For transactions, it will only show past steps in the Trail.

-Select “code” in a derive method then ”+ new code node” to create a code node, or add it directly from the ”+ add source node” button.
+Select “code” in a derive method then “add code” to create a code node, or add it directly from the ”+ add read node” button.
 It comes with a default addition function, but you can edit this easily to do anything you want.
 Easiest way is to click the “copy” button and paste it into chatgpt/claude and ask it to write the code for you - then paste it back in here and save it.
 You can test out the code by running the “test code” button, or running the deno server locally for faster testing.
-To find relevant existing code nodes created by others, you can use the search in the ”+ Add Source Node” button/popup:
+To find relevant existing code nodes created by others, you can use the search in the add code/read node button/popup:

 Decimals